 - If you have not activated Thoroughbred Basic the install utility will display the Activation Procedure screen.
-Please go to the following subsection. - If you have activated Thoroughbred Basic, or if you are using a demonstration copy of Thoroughbred Basic, the install utility will display the Configuration Menu.
-Please skip the following subsection and go to Subsection Choose the type of display.
+Please go to the following section. - If you have activated Thoroughbred Basic, or if you are using a demonstration copy of Thoroughbred Basic, the install utility will display the Configuration Menu.
+Please skip the following section and go to the section titled Choose the type of display.